 Aberdeen City

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Aberdeen City local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Aberdeen City is a major urban centre in northeast Scotland, often called the “Granite City” for its distinctive grey stone architecture.
+Overview ⁞ Aberdeen City is a major urban centre in northeast Scotland, often called the “Granite City” for its distinctive grey stone architecture.
 It is a hub for the North Sea oil and gas industry, higher education, and cultural life, with attractions such as Aberdeen Art Gallery and the historic harbour.

+Who governs Aberdeen City?
 The local government for this district is: Aberdeen City Council (Scotland Council Area).

 This district page, Aberdeen City, is a sub-page of this region page: Scotland.
 It zooms in to local authorities and parliamentary constituencies, and provides a list of wards in this district.
 We have this list page for easy browsing of all UK local authority districts: List of Local Authority Districts.